Table of Contents

 These documents are free of charge.

-Epoque examination
+Ansera examination

-Examples of epoque examination
+Examples of ansera examination

 Online searches

 Every patent granted in Belgium is listed in the Belgian Patent Register, also called eRegister.
-This register is part of the Benelux Patent Platform where you can consult the Belgian patents, the European patents valid in Belgium and the supplementary protection certificates.
+This register is part of the Benelux Patent Platform where you can consult Belgian patents, European patents valid in Belgium and supplementary protection certificates.
 The eRegister includes the complete Belgian patent texts, as well as the bibliographical data and even the correspondence between the Patent Office and the patent holders.
 Via the Benelux Patent Platform you can check, free of charge and without prior registration, whether an invention has been previously registered or not.

 Furthermore, the IPObel provides a concise publication of the essential elements of delivered patents in the Patent Bulletin, and the list of filed patents.

-You can also use the freely accessible online databases such as Espacenet, the Federated Register and Patentscope to find out whether an invention has previously been registered as a patent.
+You can also use freely accessible online databases such as Espacenet, the Federated Register and Patentscope to find out whether an invention has previously been registered as a patent.

 Translation of patents